TopologyMapping/network-security/README.md

 * Shodan API Key: `obtain a Shodan API on the Account Overview page`
 * Test using Docker running `docker compose run -ti scout`

+The `api.search()` method in the Shodan API allows to search the Shodan database for specific information or services using various search filters.
+It helps to find devices or services based on specific criteria, such as IP address, port, hostname, operating system, or even specific banners.
+This method is useful for exploring the Shodan database and finding devices or services based on a specific criteria.

+The results returned by `api.search()` are limited based on the Shodan API plan and privileges.
+Higher-tier plans provide access to more results and additional search filters.